US States Offering 18+ Online Sports Betting Options In 2023

 The de-federalization of PASPA allows states to choose whether to regulate or prohibit wagering.
 Lawmakers in Alaska, Hawaii, Utah, and Vermont have chosen to exercise their right to forbid sports betting operations within their individual states.

 Two select states outlaw online gambling and online betting access from their residents, regardless of the legal status and licensing credentials of offshore gambling entities.
 Both Washington and Connecticut prohibit their residents from accessing offshore gaming and betting portals.
 However, WA and CT have never investigated or prosecuted anyone for participating in offshore online betting and Connecticut currently has a state bill that if passed would legalize sports betting.

 State Gambling Laws

 In the post-PASPA era, many states are now changing their domestic gambling laws.
 Below you will see a list of the 50 United States and a link to their specific state gambling laws.
 You can easily access the resource material by clicking on the state you choose.
-American bettors can easily access online sportsbooks which operate outside of the United States.
+American bettors can easily access online sportsbooks that operate outside of the United States.
 Sports betting laws vary based on whether they concern domestic or international betting operations and regard physical or online bookmakers.

 Online sports betting permits continuous access to wagering capabilities, incentivized bonuses, and a wider range of lines.
 Rarely do state-regulated brick-and-mortar venues match the benefits offered by offshore books.
 Bettors in states with limited or no betting options can alternatively choose to engage in online wagering platforms to satisfy their needs and can use any of the books linked on this page.